cccccz/Zelda/README.md

 ## Features
-1. Weapon and Magic systems
-   - 2 independent ways to attack enemy: weapons and magic
+1. 2 independent Attack Systems
+   - You can use your weapon or magic to attack the enemies/ heal yourself.
+   - Attacking using weapon does not cost energy but casting a magic does!

-2. Enemy Chasing
+3. Enemy Chasing
-   - Explain the behavior of enemies in your game, particularly how they chase the main character.
+   - The enemy will be chasing the player within a certain range and then attack.

-3. Upgrade System
+4. Upgrade System
-   - Detail the upgrade system in your game.
+   - Press M you can open the stats menu.
+Properties of player(Attack, Magic, Speed, etc.) can be upgraded there.

 ## Installation
 To run this game, you'll need to have Pygame installed.
 You can install it using `pip` by following these steps: